|IBA conservation status|

 |Year of assessment (most recent)||State (condition)||Pressure (threat)||Response (action)|

-|For more information about IBA monitoring please click here|
+|For more information about IBA monitoring, please click here|

 These widely scattered water-bodies on the south-west margins of London are used primarily as water-supply reservoirs.
 Some are now disused and include flooded gravel-pits and alluvial grassland.
 The shorelines are fringed with dense Salix scrub, and the river and ditch networks support a diverse aquatic flora.
 The IBA supports large numbers of wintering wildfowl and other waterbirds.

-BirdLife International (2019) Important Bird Areas factsheet: South-west London Waterbodies.
-Downloaded from http://www.birdlife.org on 07/12/2019.
+BirdLife International (2023) Important Bird Area factsheet: South-west London Waterbodies.
+Downloaded from http://datazone.birdlife.org/site/factsheet/south-west-london-waterbodies-iba-united-kingdom on 07/12/2023.